-We are not able to allow clients and community members to shop for themselves in our food shelf; however, we will provide a personal shopper to shop for you based upon your requests.
-You can still make an appointment via phone, or you may use the Hallie Q. Brown Food Shelf Request Form we will fill your requests and have your order ready for curbside pick up or delivery.
+We use a client-choice model and we provide a personal shopper to shop for you based upon your requests.
+You can make an appointment via phone, or you may use the Hallie Q. Brown Food Shelf Request Form and we will fill your requests, contact you to confirm your order, and have your order ready for curbside pickup or delivery at your scheduled appointment time.
 Delivery priority is given to seniors and health-related homebound persons).

 At this time, services are accessible by afternoon appointments only.
 Please call (651) 224-4607.

 Donation drop-off hours are Monday through Friday, 9am-5pm.
-If you are dropping off a donation, please do not come into the building.
-Instead, CALL AHEAD: (651) 224-4607.
+If you are dropping off a donation, please call ahead (651-224-4607) if you are able so that we can be ready when you arrive.

 The Hallie Q. Brown Food Shelf operates on a client-choice model and strives to assist families in achieving self-sufficiency and empowerment through providing basic needs of food and clothing.